THE secrets of YIFY and high quality and small file sizes are not so secret after all…

 This setting pushes h264 to its very limit.
 It’s a general purpose set of options that ensure maximum compression happens.
 For more info on the settings (and this is why I like Handbrake so much), hover your mouse on each of the options and a description will appear explaining it.

-If you are encoding for production, you might want to completely disable Psychovisual Rate Distortion and Psychovisual Trellis, as well as Deblocking.
+If you are encoding for production, you might want to completely disable Psychovisual Rate Distortion and Psychovisual Trellis, as well as Deblocking (you might even want to assign a negative value to deblocking such as -3,-3).
 These can cause artifacts.
 Or blurring.

 12. Now you’re all set.